spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/tam/segment/mid-touch/index.html.md

 ---
 layout: handbook-page-toc
-title: "TAM (CSM) Segment: Growth"
+title: "CSM (TAM) Segment: Growth"
 ---
 ## On this page
 {:.no_toc .hidden-md .hidden-lg}